What is Zoom?

 Starting a Meeting from Zoom

-4. This will prompt the Zoom application to be downloaded to your computer or opened if already installed
+- This will prompt the Zoom application to be opened on your computer

 If you are concerned with un-invited people joining your Zoom meeting, see How to secure a Zoom session.